digineo/texd/README.md

 $ docker run --rm -t -p localhost:2201:2201 ghcr.io/digineo/texd:latest
 ```

-The image `ghcr.io/digineo/texd:latest` is based on Debian Bookworm with
+The image `ghcr.io/digineo/texd:latest` is based on Debian Trixie with
 some texlive packages installed from the Debian repositories (see this
 [`Dockerfile`](./.github/Dockerfile.base) for the current list).
 This also
 means that the contained TeX distribution is [TeXlive 2022][].